andyhorn/simple_date_range_picker/README.md

 }
 ```

-Using this class, you can customize the style of almost every component within te picker.
+Using this class, you can customize the style of almost every component within the picker.

-For example, to change the background color of the picker to red, the foreground color to white, and selected date border radius to zero:
+For example, to change the background color of the picker to red, the foreground color to white, and the selected-date border radius to zero:

 ```dart
 SimpleDateRangePicker(